CBD Merchant Account Service Specialists

 Corepay is happy to present your CBD business with a savings analysis before proceeding with the application process.

-Lack Of Quality Control In The CBD Industry
+Lack Of Quality Control

 The primary reason that Elavon terminated all of their CBD merchant accounts was that they were caught processing CBD that contained greater than .3 percent THC.